- Home

 Timbertrove Café, Rathfarnham

-Regulars flock to Cosy Bean for the almond croissants and the coffee but also for the dog-friendly vibe which includes bowls of water and plenty of treats.
-Space might be limited inside but outdoor tables means you can linger with the pooch.
+Regulars flock to The Cosy Bean for the almond croissants and the coffee but also for the water bowls and treats tailored to dogs.
+Space might be limited inside but outdoor tables mean you can chill out with the pooch on those lovely sunny days.

 Park your food truck on the edge of the Phoenix Park and you’ve got the ideal location for a post-walk refuel.
-That’s the winning philosophy at Dash, which serves fresh smoothies and delicious ‘doorstep’ sandwiches that are perfect for a picnic with your pup.
-Show up on Thursday and they’ll treat your fur baby to a complimentary puppuccino.
+That’s the winning philosophy at Dash Container, which serves fresh smoothies and delicious ‘doorstep’ sandwiches that are perfect for a picnic with your pup.
+Show up on a Thursday and they’ll treat your fur baby to a complimentary puppuccino.

 Happy Out, Bull Island

 There are dog bowls aplenty and puppuccinos on the menu at Happy Out on Clontarf’s Bull Island.
-For humans there are sensational toasties, which you can eat at the outdoor tables that sit on the edge of the beach with fine views of the city.
+For humans there are sensational toasties, which you can eat in the outdoor seating area on the edge of the beach with fine views of the city.

 Dog-friendly pubs